Anant-Arora/Anant-Arora/README.md

 ---

 ## 👨‍💻 About Me
- **Tech Enthusiast | Data Engineer | Aspiring HFT Developer**
+ **Tech Enthusiast | Data Engineer | Data Analyst**
- Passionate about **AI/ML, Algorithmic Trading, and Software Development**
- Building dashboards, stock prediction pipelines, and financial analytics tools.
- I am constantly learning and exploring new technologies to solve real-world problems, especially in the field of finance and data science.
- Currently pursuing a BTech in Data Science.
+Computer Science student specializing in Data Science with strong interests in data engineering, machine learning, and data analytics.
+Experienced in building data pipelines, analytics dashboards, and end-to-end data platforms involving data ingestion, validation, feature engineering, and predictive modeling.
+Skilled in working with Python, SQL, PostgreSQL, and cloud-based tools to transform raw data into meaningful insights.
+Passionate about applying data-driven techniques to solve real-world problems and continuously expanding knowledge in scalable data systems and intelligent analytics solutions.
 ---

 ## 🚀 Tech Stack